Linegod/random-snippets/README.md

 I should really commit more.

-All code is in this repo is covered by LICENSE
+All code is in this repo is covered by LICENSE, unless otherwise stated in the file

 ## snmp_oid_collect.sh